RGB-Tools/rgb-lib/README.md

 cargo test
 ```

-This command will run a [bitcoind] node and an [electrs] node in order to
+This command will run a [bitcoind] node, two [electrs] nodes and three [RGB
-perform integration tests in a regtest environment.
+proxy] instances, in order to perform integration tests in a regtest
+environment.

 Services will not be stopped automatically after the test run.
 To stop them and
 remove all containers, from the project root execute: